 da Vinci® Robotic Surgery

-A new category of surgery, introduced with the development of the da Vinci® Surgical System, is being used by an increasing number of surgeons worldwide for procedures.
-It allows physicians the opportunity to offer patients minimally invasive options that might not be available with standard laparoscopy.
-By utilizing the robotic system, surgeons have an enhanced 3D view of the surgical field with the capability to “zoom in” and magnify up to 12 times the normal size.
+By utilizing the da Vinci Surgical System, our surgeons have an enhanced 3D view of the surgical field with the capability to “zoom in” and magnify up to 12 times the normal size.
 The robotic arms allow superior flexibility and maneuverability that improve the surgeon’s control and precision.

-The robotic system consists of three components, which include:
+The da Vinci robotic system consists of 3 components:

 - A remote console from where the surgeon operates